darioielardi/flutter_speed_dial/README.md

 SpeedDial and its child all have `label`.
 SpeedDial takes any Widget as `label`.
 It also have `activeLabel` property by which you can specify the label which is shown when SpeedDial is open.
 It also comes with its labelTransitionBuilder which defaults to fade transition.

 Also Every child button have `label` property which accepts `String` which can be styled by using `labelStyle`.
+If you want to specify a widget then you can use labelWidget.
 If the `label` parameter is not provided the label will be not rendered.

 **Animated Icon**